AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 			"type": "panel",
 			"id": "panel1",
 			"main": "index.html",
-			"script": "code.js"    // 👈 here
+			"documentSandbox": "code.js"    // 👈 here
 		}
 	]
 }
 ```

-If you're wondering about `documentSandbox/shapeUtils.js`, it is an auxiliary file containing private code consumed by `script.js` that doesn't need to be exposed to the iframe in this specific project.
+If you're wondering about `documentSandbox/shapeUtils.js`, it is an auxiliary file containing private code consumed by `code.js` that doesn't need to be exposed to the iframe in this specific project.
 The code of the blank template is as follows.

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="4" languages="index.html, index.js, code.js, shapeUtils.js"/>